page banner

 VET training is delivered by institutions including schools and colleges, Canberra Institute of Technology (CIT) and Registered Training Operators which include ACT community sector organisations.

 Whether you are still studying social sciences, law, engineering, allied health, nursing, social work, business or media and communication, there are many part-time, casual or temporary jobs in the community sector for you.
-These roles offer alternatives to hospitality or retail jobs and let you earn money and gain relevant experience in the community sector.
+These roles offer alternatives to hospitality or retail jobs and let you earn money and gain relevant experience in the community sector while you finish your studies.

-For more information please see starting your career and university students and graduates
+For more information please see university students and graduates

 Many community sector organisations encourage staff to continue developing their skills through ongoing formal training or short courses.
 There are many on-the-job learning opportunities and networks to support both new starters to the community sector and experienced workers alike.